karttur/geoimagine/_posts/2018/2018-10-17-setup-add-packages.markdown

  - pyproj
  - proj4

-If you want to explore other Pythom packages for spatial data processing please have a look at the [excellent web page](https://automating-gis-processes.github.io/2016/Lesson1-Intro-Python-GIS.html).
+If you want to explore other Python packages for spatial data processing please have a look at [this excellent web page](https://automating-gis-processes.github.io/2016/Lesson1-Intro-Python-GIS.html).

 ## Additional packages required